RedNacho/sws-vagrant-docker-connector/README.md

 Shell scripts to bring up a vagrant box and connect docker-machine to it.

 * vagrant-docker-setup.sh: Brings up a vagrant box and registers it with docker-machine.
-* vagrant-docker-destroy.sh: Removes (without forcing) a vagrant box from docker-machine and then destroys it.
-(Do not use this if that isn't what you want!)
+* vagrant-docker-destroy.sh: Removes a vagrant box from docker-machine and then destroys it.
+Do not use this if that isn't what you want to happen!

 ## Rationale ##